Uvacoder/lawncare/static/content/webpage/servicedefinition.md

 provider: Hometurf.systems
 providerMobility: Mobile
 review: A job well done
-serviceOutput: Software systems and websites
+serviceOutput: Portfolio systems and websites
-serviceType: Software as a service
+serviceType: Portfolio as a service
 termsOfService:
 heading: Getting your data onto your system
 description: >-